History of St Denys'

 The North and South Aisle

-The North Aisle with its circular pillars date from about 1250AD and the South Aisle with its octagonal pillars date from the 14th century.
-The cross hanging over the High Table was made by local carpenter using oak beams from the old spire.
+The North Aisle with its circular piers dates from the mid-13th century.
+The South Aisle with its octagonal piers date from the late 13th century.
 The roofs of both aisles have been raised and the original sloping line of the North Aisle roof can be clearly seen above the wall painting at the east end, as well as externally at the west end of both aisles.
+The cross hanging in the South Aisle was made by a local carpenter using oak beams from the old spire.

-The late 19th century box pews are unusual in that they are tiered at the west end of the nave.
+The early eighteenth century box pews are unusual in that they are tiered at the west end of the nave.
 Near the south door is an unusual alms box, dated 1846, with a cross for the money slot.
-On the other side of the south door is a plaque commemorating the founding of the church in 792AD and a framed copy of the wording of Duke Bertaold’s will.
-Beneath the First World War Memorial is a table used by the Archbishop of Canterbury on the occasion of a field military church service held at Hesdin, France on Sunday 21st May 1916.
+On the other side of the south door is a plaque commemorating the founding of the church in 792AD and a framed copy of the wording of Duc Bertaold’s will.
+The welcome table by the North door is one used by the Archbishop of Canterbury on the occasion of a field military church service held at Hesdin, France on Sunday 21st May 1916.

 The Chancel Arch